 HRSA Service Requirement

-The borrower may need to fulfill specific requirements in order to repay the loan in full.
-For instance, individuals receiving PCL loans on or after March 23, 2010 must engage in primary care for a period of 10 years (including any residency training) or until the loan is fully paid, whichever comes first.
-It's important to note that the 10-year cap does not apply to PCL loans borrowed prior to March 23, 2010.
+When repaying a loan, the borrower must meet specific requirements.
+For instance, those who received PCL loans on or after March 23, 2010, are obligated to provide primary care for a minimum of 10 years (including residency training) or until the loan is repaid in full, whichever comes first.
+It's worth noting that the 10-year limit does not apply to PCL loans obtained before March 23, 2010.

 HRSA Need-Based Requirement